lkananen/parkdude-backend/README.md

 - `npm test <filter word>` Runs all test files which contain "\<filter word\>".
 For example `npm test parking` runs all test files with word "parking".
 - `npm run test:watch` Watches for file changes and runs the tests automatically
 - `npm run test:coverage` Runs all tests once and calculates code coverage.
 Output is shown both in console and outputted to `coverage` directory.

+## Linter

+Eslint is used to keep code style consistent and to more easily find bugs.
+To see linting errors, you'll need to install Eslint plugin which is available on most code editors, such as Visual Studio Code.

+The rules are somewhat strict (based on Google's ruleset with some modifications), which is why you'll most likely want to enable auto fix on save, which automatically formats the code and fixes any minor issues.
+On Visual Studio Code this setting is "eslint.autoFixOnSave", but it might be different for other editors.
+Eslint might conflict with other formatters, so if they start causing issues you may want to disable them for TypeScript files of this project.

+Linting can be run for all files with `npm run lint`.

 ## Production deployment